prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/cooler-master-haf-xb-evo-review.md

 The case is compatible with all modern tower-style coolers, and can support a 240mm radiator in addition to another 120mm radiator installed at the same time.

-The HAF XB also offers hot-swapping for two hard drives, and has carrying handles on the sides which make transportation easy.
+The HAF XB also offers [hot-swapping](https://whatis.techtarget.com/definition/hot-swap){: target="_blank"} for two hard drives, and has carrying handles on the sides which make transportation easy.

 ## Conclusion